Journey into the past with iconic 1960 Corvette Ads and discover the interesting history, facts, and trivia from that era.

 As you know, John Fitzgerald Kennedy won the election.
 This was one of the smallest margins in history (113,000 votes) out of 68.3 million.
 He was the second-youngest President, the first and only Catholic, and the first Irish-American president.

 The current events people were talking about were the cold war, Vietnam, and nuclear bomb tests.

-Looking back to the 1950’s and early 60’s, the Cold War was a treat.
+Looking back to the 1950s and early ’60s, the Cold War was a treat.
 I remember there were bomb shelters in the basement of buildings and schools.
-My grandparents had a refuge shelter in their basement that doubled as a canning goods storage.
-Many of my friends had shelters in their back yards.
+My grandparents had a refugee shelter in their basement that doubled as a canning goods storage.
+Many of my friends had shelters in their backyards.
 When I would go down into them, all I could think of was spiders!
-The fear was evident, even in school we did regular drills.
-When the bell would ring, everyone had to move under their desk or into the hallway, crouch down facing the wall and tucking your heads down.
+The fear was evident, even in school, we did regular drills.
+When the bell would ring, everyone had to move under their desk or into the hallway, crouch down facing the wall, and tuck their heads down.

 The Soviet Union shot down a U-2 reconnaissance plane belonging to the United States in the first week of May 1960.
 It was on a surveillance mission for the CIA and was trying to capture aerial pictures of military installations.
 The CIA wanted to see how the Soviet missile programs were progressing.

 To add to everyone’s fears, the French tested their first atomic bomb and joined those countries with nuclear bomb technology.
 This initial French atmospheric nuclear test, called “Gerboise Bleue” (“blue jerboa”) took place on February 13, 1960, followed by three other atmospheric tests from April 1, 1960, to April 25, 1961.

 The US involvement in the Vietnam War (1959–1975) continued to escalate in 1960 in the fight against communists in North Vietnam.
 The United States declared that they were transferring 3,500 American soldiers to Vietnam.

 Firsts in 1960